 Wire Speed Traffic Generation

-PF_RING DNA is able to generate traffic at wire rate, any packet size.
+PF_RING ZC is able to generate traffic at wire rate, any packet size.
 This means that you can:

 • Generate synthetic packets: you forge packets with meaningless content, just to fill up the wire with data.